Millions Of People Still Use Netflix To Rent DVDs

 — M&E Daily (@mandedaily) August 22, 2018

 According to a recent report by Variety, the DVD rental side of the Netflix business isn’t as dead as most people assume it to be.
-Theodore Anthony Sarandos Jr. – known better as Ted Sarandos – who happens to be the chief content officer for Netflix who is in charge of overseeing Netflix’s billion-dollar annual budget, told Variety the DVD rental aspect of the business is still booming.
+Theodore Anthony Sarandos Jr., known better as Ted Sarandos, happens to be the chief content officer for Netflix.
+Ted, who is in charge of overseeing Netflix’s billion-dollar annual budget, told Variety the DVD rental aspect of the business is still booming.

 Am I the only one that completely forgot that Netflix used to be a mail in DVD subscription service?!